 Industrial Engineering techniques and models to design and manage the operations of service organization or service processes in manufacturing enterprises.
-Includes the development, evaluation and implementation of alternative solutions to the organization operational service problems.
-Presentation of applications in the following areas: marketing, quality assurance and management, work measurements and design, operations research, production planning and control, economy, human engineering resources, management information systems, and facilities layout.
+Includes the development, evaluation and implementation of alternative solutions to the service organization operational problems.
+Presentation of applications in the following areas: marketing, quality assurance and management, work measurements and design, operations research, production planning and control, engineering economy, human resources, management information systems, and facilities layout.